mph005/ahh/tasks/tasks.md

 - [x] **Task ID.14**: Refactor frontend `apiClient.js`: Remove JWT interceptor, add `withCredentials: true`.
 - [x] **Task ID.15**: Refactor frontend `AuthContext.js`: Remove JWT/localStorage logic, manage state based on cookie session (using `/api/auth/userinfo`), fix login/logout logic.
 - [x] **Task ID.16**: Fix frontend routing/links (`App.js`) for Client and Therapist management pages, ensuring they are accessible to Admin users.
+- [x] **Task Next.1**: Implement User Registration
+  - Added a `Register` method to `AuthController.cs` that creates both an Identity user and a Client record.
+  - Expanded the `RegisterRequestDTO` to include firstName, lastName, phone, and dateOfBirth.
+  - Created a comprehensive React registration form component to collect user information.
+  - Fixed an issue with globalization settings that was causing 500 errors.
+  - Fixed phone number and date of birth display in the ClientList component.
+  - Fixed error handling to provide clear feedback on registration failures.
+  - **Goal Achieved**: New clients can self-register with detailed personal information.

 ---